cdpuk/ha-bestway/README.md

 Achieve faster (or even local) updates.
 * Capture more traffic from the mobile app to work out how it receives updates so quickly.
-* The integration currently has to poll, but the mobile app is able to reflect changes based on physical button presses on the Spa within a fraction of a second.
+* The integration currently has to poll, but the mobile app is able to reflect changes based on physical button presses within a fraction of a second.
 * A brief recent attempt suggested that the Android app may have certificate pinning enabled, making this slightly harder than expected.
 Perhaps decompilation is an easier route.
 * We know the spa talks directly to the cloud using MQTT.
 Traffic captures against the Android app appeared to show only HTTPS traffic.